By Jason Watson, CPA

 A Charging Order puts the creditor in line for any financial rights that the debtor has, but does not convey any management rights.
 Therefor the creditor cannot order the LLC to make a distribution.
 However, many states have allowed the creditor holding the Charging Order to foreclose on the membership interest of the debtor.
 Yuck.
 This is done under the auspice that the debtor will not be able to re-pay his obligation.
 So now the creditor is the permanent owner of the financial rights of the debtor’s portion of the LLC, but the creditor still does not own any member interest in the LLC.
 This results in the debtor owning a portion of an LLC that he will never receive any money from since his financial rights are now in the hands of the creditor.

 It doesn’t stop there.
-Some states and certain courts can also assign the full interest (ownership and financial) to the creditor.
+Some states and certain courts can also assign the full interest (ownership and financial, or some would say equity and economic) to the creditor.
 This create a big mess for the other members of the LLC who suddenly need to scrape up enough money to pay off the creditor so as to not be tethered to them as a co-owner.

 What does all this mean?
 Some attorneys want to automatically add a spouse to the LLC so it suddenly becomes a multi-member LLC with the financial protection of a Charging Order.
 Sure, why not?
 There is some protection there with very little effort.